Mieciej/wikination/README.md

 python crawler.py
 ```

-The commands above will take a few minutes to create article database.
+The commands above will take a few minutes to create the database.

 Then download and install wikination dependencies: